Download a FREE E-Book with 20 Easy Weeknight Dinners

 Why You’ll Love This Recipe

-• St Patty’s Day favorite – Most people love their corned beef and cabbage on St. Patty’s Day, but I prefer something a little more comforting like this Irish beef stew.
+• St Paddy’s Day favorite – Most people love their corned beef and cabbage on St. Patty’s Day, but I prefer something a little more comforting like this Irish beef stew.
 After you’ve had your green beer its important to fill up on something nutritious and delicious.

 • Cozy comfort food – Stew is one of my favorite things to make throughout the cold months.
 It warms you up and tastes so satisfying.